From optimal transportation to optimal teleportation: Introduction

-In the last part of the paper we discuss the case of disconnected support of $\mu\in {\cal P}_+$, corresponding to $d-$connected support where $d=\infty$.
+In the last part of the paper we discuss the case of disconnected support of $\mu\in {\cal M}_+$, corresponding to $d=\infty$.
 In that case $q=1/p$.
-Under appropriate condition we show that there exists a {\it sharp} limit
+Under appropriate condition we state in Theorem \ref{Th2} that there exists a {\it sharp} limit

-where $\|\nu\|_\mu$ is defined in terms of an optimal transport on a {\it finite, metric graph} whose nodes are the connected components of $\mu$ (\ref{mmk}).
+where $\|\nu\|_\mu$ is defined in terms of an optimal transport on a {\it finite, metric graph}.
 This is the rational behind the title "optimal teleportation".

+To describe the nature of $\|\nu\|_\mu$, consider a finite graph whose vertices are identified with the connected components $A_i$ of the support of $\mu$.
+The length of an edge connecting two vertices is defined as the $p$ power of the distance between the corresponding supports.
+We then consider the discrete metric space composed of these vertices, subjected to the geodesic distance corresponding the edge's length defined above.